As a parent guide, it can feel discouraging when your autistic child appears to have regressed.

 Disruptions in your child’s progress due to autistic burnout are often temporary.
 Every child is different, but this interruption in development does not mean that they have lost what they have learned forever.
 An autistic child’s abilities can return, with some slower than others, and to a much lesser degree, some abilities may not return to the level achieved before burnout.

 Research is ongoing, so there are no scientific explanations for autistic burnout.
 One prevailing theory is that autistic people have high levels of neuroplasticity, which enables new connections between nerve cells in the brain.
-This may contribute to some higher-level problem-solving skills in people with autism, but it may also contribute to the brain shifting away from specific competencies as it is in the process of developing new abilities and solutions to problems.
+This may contribute to some higher-level problem-solving skills in autistic people, but it may also contribute to the brain shifting away from specific competencies as it is in the process of developing new abilities and solutions to problems.

 Autistic burnout is not a conscious behavior.